 What About Neutrals?

-Neutrals are important to think about as many brand color pallets will have at least one.
+Neutrals are important to think about when it comes to color psychology as many brand color pallets will have at least one.
 They are used to help emphasize the other colors and bring balance.
 That said, they are not meaningless, and can carry some weight.

 Black- Sophistication & Strength